-"Article 4(2) of the Arbitration Convention should be interpreted in conjunction with Article 7 OECD Model Tax Convention.
-Tax Administrations, competent authorities and advisory commissions should also take into consideration the interpretation provided in the OECD commentary on the provisions of Article 7.
-In cases where Member States have concluded bilateral Double Taxation Conventions, Article 4(2) should have the same meaning as the relevant Article on attributing profits to permanent establishments in the applicable Double Taxation Conventions, taking into account the OECD commentary on the provisions included in the concerned Double Taxation Convention.
-The reference to the meaning of the concept of attributing profits to permanent establishments under a bilateral tax treaty should imply that such meaning is taken into consideration even where the wording of the respective Article of the Double Taxation Convention differs from the wording of Article 4(2) of the Arbitration Convention."
+"Article 4(2) of the Arbitration Convention should be interpreted in conjunction with the most recent version of Article 7 OECD Model Tax Convention and the relevant Commentary.
+This will not apply in cases where a MS made a reservation in the OECD MTC against implementing the new version of Article 7 OECD MTC and in cases where the bilateral Double Taxation Convention between the Member States involved has a different wording.
+In cases where Member States have concluded bilateral Double Taxation Conventions, Article 4(2) should have the same meaning as the relevant Article on attributing profits to permanent establishments in the applicable Double Taxation Conventions, taking into account the OECD commentary on the provisions included in the concerned Double Taxation Convention."